Paweł Jędrzejczyk

 Paweł Jędrzejczyk (born 15 November 1980) is a Polish welterweight kickboxer and Muay Thai kickboxer.
 He is four time World Kickboxing Network Champion and one time World Kickboxing Association World Champion.
 He is first Polish fighter contracted by Glory.

 Personal life

 He is born in Wrocław.
-He is married to Natalia with one daughter.
+He is married to Natalia with one daughter and son.

 Muay Thai and Kickboxing amateur career

 He used to live in Thailand with his parents as a child.
 He started training kickboxing and Muay Thai at age 19.
 He fought his first amateur fight at age 24.
 In 2004 he was picked by Polish National Team starting to fight internationally.

 Professional career

 In 2009 he won his first WKN World Champion title (K-1 rules) in Nowa Sól Poland.
 After five rounds he won on points against Angelo Silva from Portugal.
 In 2010 he lost his title against Abder Khader Ahmed of Egypt.
 Wergi lost on points.

 One year later he fought for another WKN World Title (79.400 kg) in Zielona Góra Poland at Makowski Fighting Championship event.
 Pawel won by KO in 4th round against Mukutadze Ednari.